Chimney Cleaning & Sweeping

 Masonry chimneys can have cracks in the mortar joint, which can get worse with extreme heat, resulting in a chimney or house fire.
 If you have a damaged liner, relining the chimney is the most cost–effective way to remedy the problem.
 You should always have a professional install your flue liner.
 A liner that is the wrong size or that is not installed properly can create a number of hazards.

-The chimney experts at 2nd Generation Chimneys are proud to offer chimney liner installation services in homes across Minneapolis area.
+The chimney experts at 2nd Generation Chimneys, Inc. are proud to offer chimney liner installation services in homes across Minneapolis area.
 We can install any size and type of chimney liner, and we offer top quality products and chimney sweeping services.
 Call us if you have questions or concerns about your chimney liner.

 Signs of Flue Liner Issues